Have questions about your international activity? Submit our intake questionnaire and we’ll be in touch!

 Did you already procure the ticket with an unapproved travel agency?
 You still need to follow UMB procedures for seeking pre-approval of travel and authorization of related expenditures.
 Start at Step 1 above with the Personal Safety and Security training.
 Be forewarned that you do risk denial of your reimbursement request for that airfare.

 In both cases, you must manually enter your travel itinerary into the International SOS system.
-You'll need to add your Trip via MyTrips (which may require registering first).
-International SOS provides a User Guide for how to do this.
+You'll need to add your Trip via MyTrips (which may require registering first) or forward your trip directly to International SOS.
+International SOS provides a User Guide for how to do this; more information can be found here.

 You still need to follow ALL the other UMB procedures, if this counts as UMB Business Travel: